 Box 5.
-For a covered security acquired with OID, if you made an election under section 1278(b) to include market discount in income as it accrues and you notified your payer of the election in writing in accordance with Regulations section 1.6045-1(n)(5), shows the
+For a covered security acquired with OID, if you made an election under section 1278(b) to include market discount in income as it accrues and you notified your payer of the election in writing in accordance with Regulations section 1.6045-1(n)(5), shows the market discount that

 Box 6.
-For a taxable covered security, shows the amount of acquisition premium amortization for the year that reduces the amount of OID that is included as interest on your income tax return.
+For a taxable covered security, shows the amount of acquisition premium amorization for the year that reduces the amount of OID that is included as interest on your income tax return.
 If an amount is reported in this box, see the Instructions Schedule B (Form 1040 or 1040-SR).
-If an amount is not reported in this box for a covered security acquired with acquisition premium, the payer has reported a net amount of OID that is included in income.
-If the payer has reported a net amount of OID in sox 8, you must report the net amount of OID on Schedule B (Form 1040 or 1040-SR) and you must not make an adjustment to this amount for acquisition premium on Schedule B (Form 1040 or 1040-SR).
+If an amount is not reported in this box for a covered security acquired with acquisition premium, the payer has reported a net amount of OID that reflects the offset of OID that is included in income.
+If the payer has reported a net amount of OID in box 1 or box 8, you must report the net amount of DIO schedule B (Form 1040 or 1040-SR).

 If there is an amount in both boxes 6 and 11, for a tax-exempt obligation that is a covered security acquired on or after January 1, 2017, and issued with OID, the amount in box 6 shows the amount of acquisition premium amortization for the year that reduces the amount of your tax-exempt OID for the year.
-The payer may, but is not required to, report the acquisition premium for a tax-exempt obligation that is a covered security acquired before January 1, 2017, and issued with OID.
+The payer may, but is not required to, report the acquisition premium for a tax-exempt obligation that is a covered security acquired with acquisition premium 1, 2017, and issued with OID.
 See the instructions above for a covered security acquired with acquisition premium.